FlowFuse/website/src/blog/2024/09/node-red-version-control-with-snapshots.md

 With this understanding, let’s walk through the steps to create a snapshot in FlowFuse.
 But before that, let’s understand the differences between a cloud instance and a device instance.

-- **Cloud Instance**: This is a Node-RED instance running on a server's virtual machine.
+- **Cloud Instance**: This is a Node-RED instance running on the FlowFuse platform.
+That could be in the cloud or on-premise.

 - **Device Instance**: This refers to a Node-RED instance running on your edge devices, which are connected to the FlowFuse platform through the [FlowFuse Device Agent](/product/device-agent/).

-Taking snapshots for cloud instances and device instances is completely different.
-When a device is not assigned to an instance, it will have the same interface and the snapshot tab for creating snapshots, allowing you to create the snapshot in a similar way as you would for an cloud instance.
-However, once you assign any device to the cloud instance, you will need to follow a different procedure to create device snapshots manually.
+Before we begin, lets discuss the 2 kinds of device assignment we have in FlowFuse.
+* Application Device
+  * When a device is assigned to an instance, it can be considered as a mirror of the instance.
+In Fleet mode, it downloads and runs the target snapshot.
+* Instance Device
+  * When a device is assigned to an application, it can be considered as a standalone entity.

+With that in mind, taking snapshots for an Application Device is a bit different from taking a snapshot for an Instance Device.
+For example, taking snapshots of an Application Device will have the same user experience as taking a snapshot of a cloud instance.
+However, since an Instance Device is typically closely coupled with the owner instance, there is a slightly different procedure.
+We will cover both below.

 #### Creating Snapshots for Cloud Instance